fuzehq/documentation/pages/advanced/webhooks.md

 As of writing this doc, it is as follows:

 1. Fuze expects a 200 response to the webhook request sent.
-If not, it retries at maximum 3 times sending the same event.
+2. If not, it retries at maximum 3 times sending the same event in intervals.
-2. If it fails to send even after 3 times, it sends an email to the support emails of your organisation.
+3. If it fails to send even after 3 times, it sends an email to the support emails of your organisation.

 ## Sample Events